jimbucktoo/bitlinks/README.md

 What things you need to install the software and how to install them

-* [React](https://reactjs.org/) - React is a JavaScript library for building user interfaces.
-It is maintained by Facebook and a community of individual developers and companies.
+* [Node.js](https://www.nodejs.org/) - Node.js is an open-source, cross-platform JavaScript run-time environment that executes JavaScript code outside of a browser.
 * [NPM](https://www.npmjs.com/) - npm is a package manager for the JavaScript programming language.
 It is the default package manager for the JavaScript runtime environment Node.js.
-* [Node.js](https://www.nodejs.org/) - Node.js is an open-source, cross-platform JavaScript run-time environment that executes JavaScript code outside of a browser.

 ### Installing